Experience the works of Art Nouveau genius Charles Rennie Mackintosh

 The Lighthouse, Mackintosh’s first public commission, was home to he Glasgow Herald newspaper, before becoming the city’s Centre for Architecture and Design.
 Here you can visit the ‘Mack’ Centre for inside knowledge into Mackintosh's life, his influence and legacy, before ascending the spiral staircase leading to unparralled panoramic city views.
 Another former newspaper head office is the Daily Record Building, which is closed to the public but worth seeking out to view unusual details, including a Tree of Life brickwork reaching skywards.

 Incredibly, you can view the fully recreated interiors of Mackintosh and Margaret Macdonald Mackintosh's family home at Mackintosh House – a meticulously reconstructed version of the private living space of the couple, including the original furniture.
-Meanwhile, 20 miles outside the city is another of Mackintosh's domestic commissions, Hill House in Helensburgh, which was visited by Mackintosh aficinado, Brad Pitt, whilst he was filming in the city.
+Meanwhile, 20 miles outside the city is Mackintosh's domestic masterpiece, Hill House in Helensburgh, which was visited by Mackintosh aficinado, Brad Pitt, whilst he was filming in the city.

 Built in 1989 in Bellahouston Park using plans Mackintosh submitted as part of a competition in 1901, House for An Art Lover is a stunning building that includes a suite of rooms, galleries and a café.
 Meanwhile, the Glasgow Art Club may not be a Mackintosh building but the Grade-A listed clubhouse includes a Mackintosh freize as the centrepiece of their main gallery space and was his first public commission.